williamchong/over-bingo/README.md

 - The primary game area is a 5x5 grid where players move freely.
 - Each square is pre-filled with a random number (1-100) at the start of the game.
+- Most squares are initially hidden (showing "?"), with only 1-2 smallest numbers visible.
 - The central square is a traditional "Free Space," automatically claimed for all players.
-- Unclaimed squares appear greyed out, while claimed squares are highlighted in the player's color.
+- Hidden squares show "?", revealed squares show their numbers, and claimed squares are highlighted in the player's color.

-### 3.2 Strategic Number Selection
+### 3.2 Progressive Reveal System

-- Players can choose any number on the board to target based on their bingo strategy.
+- Players can only target revealed numbers on the board - hidden cells cannot be claimed.
 - Numbers range from 1-100, providing variety in mathematical challenges.
-- Players must create the exact number shown on a cell to claim it.
+- Players must create the exact number shown on a revealed cell to claim it.
-- Strategic players will target numbers that help form multiple potential bingo lines.
+- Successfully claiming a cell reveals all 8 surrounding cells, creating expanding areas of opportunity.
+- Strategic players balance immediate claiming with long-term expansion to uncover optimal bingo paths.

 ### 3.3 Number Stations & Processing